 CHIP: CHIP is an ideal plan for people who don’t qualify for Medicaid (i.e. aren’t low income enough) and can’t afford private health insurance for child-only or ACA insurance.
 Well-child doctor and dental visits are completely free under CHIP and there is no enrollment period, so you can get this child-only health insurance anytime—though, in some states, the coverage can take 90 days to kick in after the application has been submitted.

-Applicants must live in the state in which they apply, be 18 years of age or younger or be the primary caregiver with a child or children 18 years of age and younger as well as being a US Citizen, or a non-citizen legally entered into the US, be uninsured and ineligible for Medicaid.
-There are certain income requirements to qualify but in some cases people can pay a small fee and be enrolled in the CHIP program.
+To qualify, applicants must live in the state in which they apply, be 18 years of age or younger or be the primary caregiver with a child or children 18 years of age and younger as well as being a US citizen, or a non-citizen legally entered into the US, be uninsured and ineligible for Medicaid.

 All or most of the following are typically included in CHIP programs: